multiformats/js-dns/README.md

 const resolver = dns()

-// resolve only TXT records
+// resolve TXT records
 const result = await dns.query('google.com', {
   types: [
     RecordType.TXT
   ]
 })
 ```

+N.b if multiple record types are specified, most resolvers will throw if answers
+are not available for all of them, so if you consider some record types optional
+it's better to make multiple queries.

 ## Caching